urql-graphql/urql/docs/graphcache/local-directives.md

 cacheExchange({
   directives: {
     // If you now add `@_pagination` to your document we will execute this
-    pagination: () => {},
+    pagination: directiveArguments => () => {
+      /* Resolver */
     },
+  },
 });
 ```

-The function signature of a directive is the same as the one of a [Resolver](./local-directives.md).
-In
+The function signature of a directive is a function which receives the arguments the directive is called with in the document.
-case you need to access the arguments you have passed to a directive you can do so by checking `info.directiveArguments`.
+That function should returns a [Resolver](./local-directives.md).

 ### Reading on